 The visual field area is derived from the isopter plot output of semiautomated kinetic perimetry.
 A baseline visual field area will be taken and subsequent measurements will be compared to the baseline.

-Proportion of test group showing improvement.
+Proportion of subjects showing improvement.

-Time frame: The proportion of the test group showing improvement will be assessed at the conclusion of the study or week 28, whichever occurs first.
+Time frame: The proportion of the subjects showing improvement will be assessed at week 4, week 8, and at the follow up at week 12.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.